felipenlunkes/cv/resumes/CV_EN.md

 $\hrulefill$

-This curriculum was built entirely in Markdown.
+This CV was built entirely in Markdown.